Regular propagators of bilinear quantum systems: Interaction framework

-An interesting question would be to understand the relation between the assumptions associated to the two constructions of propagators we have considered in this section.
-For example, on what extent does Assumption~\ref{ass:StrongInteraction} ensure that $A+uB$ has a maximal dissipative closure for $u\in \R$ ?
+\begin{remark} An interesting question would be to understand the relation between the assumptions associated with the two constructions of propagators considered in this section.
+For example, on what extent does Assumption~\ref{ass:StrongInteraction} ensure that $A+uB$ has a maximal dissipative closure for $u\in \R$?